 - Weight 24.25 lbs

 The JUKI HZL-F300 Sewing and Quilting Machine is an excellent choice for beginners and experienced sewers.
-It has a wide range of features, including a built-in quilting guide that makes it easy to create beautiful projects.
+It has many features, including a built-in quilting guide that makes it easy to create beautiful projects.
 The machine is also durable and reliable, making it a good choice for everyday use.
 The HZL-F300 is only 21lbs which makes it a pretty good option for someone looking for a compact and portable free motion quilting machine without having to compromise on quality and feature set.
 Check the Juki HZL-F300 latest prices on Amazon

 - Sewing Speed: 900 Stitches per minute